 You do not have to be a frog and toad expert to participate.
 You just need a desire to participate and the willingness to learn the calls of the frogs and toads in your area.
 We will provide all of the tools you need to participate at the volunteer training workshops.
 If you are interested in participating, please register for one of the workshops below.

-- We are currently winding down the 2020 FrogWatch USA season and no more volunteer training workshops are planed for this year.
+- We are past the 2022 FrogWatch USA season and no more volunteer training workshops are planed for this year.
 However, we are already in the process of preparing next year’s training schedule.
 Please check back for updates.
-If you have a suggestion for a possible workshop location, please let us know.
+If you have a suggestion for a possible workshop location or are interested in participating, please let us know.

 Join us at one of these workshops and learn how you can help our wetland neighbors.
 Each workshop will include an optional wetland walk after sunset to practice our frog call identification and to demonstrate the data collection process.